elastic/rally/docs/command_line_reference.rst

 ``configure``
 ~~~~~~~~~~~~~

 This subcommand is needed to :doc:`configure </configuration>` Rally.
-It is implicitly chosen if you start Rally for the first time.
-But you can rerun this command at any time.
+It is implicitly chosen if you start Rally for the first time but you can rerun this command at any time.

 Command Line Flags
 ------------------